- How HubPages Works

 - What are the requirements for images I upload?

-You can upload photos to Your Photos, so you can use them later in an article, a Forum post, or as your HubPages Profile photo.
+You can upload photos to Your Photos, so you can use them later in an article or a forum post.

 - Only JPG, GIF, and PNG formats are allowed.